yudinal/ios-optionals-lab/README.md

 ## Question 4

-Give the variable `favoriteNumber`, write code that either prints "Your favoriate number is " followed by the number, or "I don't know what your favorite number is"
+Give the variable `favoriteNumber`, write code that either prints "Your favorite number is " followed by the number, or "I don't know what your favorite number is"

 `favoriteNumber` is of type Int? and will either be `nil` or a random number between 0 and 10.
 It will change each time you run your Playground.